Roosevelt Care Center at Edison

 Since 1936, Roosevelt Care Center at Edison has continued to redefine itself, responding to the medical needs of area residents with all the resources available.
 A product of President Franklin D. Roosevelt's Works Project Administration, the original facility was constructed as a tuberculosis hospital, treating thousand over the course of more than decade.

-Seeing the growing needs of the area's aging population, Roosevelt was converted into a long term care facility in the 1950s.
+To best accommodate the growing needs of the region's aging population, Middlesex County converted Roosevelt into a long-term care facility in the 1950s.

 Roosevelt Care Center at Edison | 118 Parsonage Road | Edison, New Jersey 08837 | Phone: 732-321-6800